yjiaeliza/MemoryWeaver-vscode/replit.md

 1. **Shared Spaces**: Multiple users can contribute to the same space via Space ID
 2. **Photo Uploads**: Upload photos using Supabase Storage
 3. **Memory Notes**: Add short notes to accompany each photo
-4. **Masonry Gallery**: Beautiful responsive masonry grid layout for photos
+4. **Memory Cards Gallery**: Beautiful card-based layout for uploaded memories
-5. **AI Hand Journal Generation**: Generate realistic, context-aware hand journals for all life scenarios (travel, work, study, daily life, events, relationships) in Markdown format using OpenAI (gpt-4o-mini)
+5. **Visual Poster Generation**: AI-generated scrapbook-style memory posters with photos and short captions using OpenAI (gpt-4o-mini)
-6. **Dedicated Journal Page**: View generated journals on a dedicated page at /memorybook/:spaceId with vertical scrollable layout
+6. **Dedicated Poster Page**: View generated visual posters on a dedicated page at /memorybook/:spaceId with vertical scrollable layout
-7. **Download as Image**: Export the full journal as a single vertical image using html2canvas
+7. **Download as Image**: Export the full poster as a single vertical image (1080px width) using html2canvas
 8. **No Authentication**: Public file uploading for simplicity (MVP)

 ## Tech Stack